How to Deal With Unrealistic Customers

 3. Refuse Politely

-Remember, you don't need to be aggressive when you refuse his request, just assertive.
-Thank the customer for his initial commitment to you, and stress that if you could achieve what he is asking for, then you would.
+Remember, you don't need to be aggressive when you refuse their request, just assertive.
+Thank the customer for their initial commitment to you, and stress that if you could achieve what they are asking for, then you would.

 Taking a step back from your customer's unrealistic request in this way doesn't need to mean the end of your deal.
 In fact, it could be just the beginning of another phase of negotiation.